 Your available products must be ones that will interest potential customers.
 This means you need to find out which items are in demand and will most likely be bought.
 You can’t expect that the back-to-school products you had on display last year will be as popular again this year automatically.

 Some tips to consider when evaluating your products are:

 - Know local school requirements: Get accurate school supply, athletic gear, and uniform lists from your area school districts, and make your stock purchases accordingly.
-Nothing is more frustrating for parents or store owners than having to make returns because something didn’t match a school requirement.
+Nothing is more frustrating for parents or store owners than making returns because something didn’t match a school requirement.
 So, stick to the list to ensure your products are sold.

 - Stock up on bestselling essentials: Don’t be afraid to stock up on basics and other fast-moving essentials when purchasing back-to-school stock.
 However, be wary of splurging on specialty or seasonal goods.
 Once the school rush is over, it can be hard to move things like locker decor and unicorn-emblazoned binders.
 Keep the fancy add-ons to a minimum and, if you notice them dragging during the rush, display them by your checkout with deep back-to-school discounts to move them out fast.

 Many factors influence a customer’s buying decision, and you need to stay updated.
-This will help make sure that you have the right products on display and avoid losing customers to your competitors.
+This will help ensure that you have the right products on display and avoid losing customers to your competitors.